A Guide To Green Gemstones

 A pale to emerald green gem variety of the mineral spodumene, hiddenite is one of the most challenging gemstones to cut.
 This is due to its perfect cleavage, which means that it has a tendency to shatter under even the slightest amount of force.

-While they may be better off in a display case, hiddenite gems can be mounted in protective jewelry settings and worn as earrings or pendants that are unlikely to get knocked about.
+While they may be better off in a display case, hiddenite gems can be mounted in protective jewelry settings and worn as earrings or pendants that are less likely to get knocked about.

 Gaspeite